bobwirka/pyMake/README.md

 NOTE: You need Python 3.8 or later to run pyMake.py.

+PyMake needs the python library 'lxml'; install it with "pip install lxml".

 You should copy pyMake.py to a folder in your $PATH environment variable and
 make it executable; /usr/local/bin is a good choice.